In this document you will find:

 N/A | Over £5m | 2 |

-Where the chargeable consideration includes rent, SDLT is payable on the lease premium and on the 'net present value' (NPV) of the rent payable.
+Where the chargeable consideration includes rent, Stamp Duty Land Tax (SDLT) is payable both on the lease premium and on the net present value (NPV) of the rent.

 Land and buildings transaction tax